 - Consulting on current campus programs — Consultants bring years of experience to their craft, often working with both schools and students.
 They provide insight about how to educate students and communicate with borrowers, suggest strategies schools can follow to enlist campus buy-in, and recommend ways to build communicative relationships with other institutions such as servicers.

 - Default aversion plan expertise — TG's consultants offer help in evaluating a school's default aversion plan that considers technology, strategic enrollment, and student needs, among other things.

 - Staff training — Consultants lead "train-the-trainer" sessions so that schools can educate students on smart student loan repayment.
-They also provide webinars and seminars on such industry topics as the transition to the 3-year cohort default rate.
+They also provide webinars and seminars on such industry topics as the CDR thresholds that can trigger benefits or sanctions.

 Meet the consulting team.

 Here are other documents located on www.tgslc.org that you may be interested in: